NerdNu/ItsATrap/README.md

        chance of being charged - a "Creeper Trap".
      * The trap mobs are replaced by three vindicators.
      * The trap mobs are replaced by one evoker.
+     * The trap mobs are replaced by three illusioners.
+     * The trap mobs are replaced by ten bugs - a mixture of silverfish and endermites.
+     * The trap mobs are replaced by three shulkers.

 Commands